stackabletech/issues/.github/ISSUE_TEMPLATE/advanced-issue.md

 ## Quality

 <!--
-- Outline how this epic will be tested
+- Outline how this issue will be tested
 - Compatibility:
   - Try to ensure compatibility with all our supported versions (e.g. Kubernetes, OpenShift, product versions)
   - List any potential compatibility issues you're aware of